Andrew O'Keefe: Arrests and criminal charges

 In January 2021, O'Keefe was arrested and charged with domestic violence and common assault against his partner.
 An interim apprehended violence order was sought against O'Keefe by NSW Police on behalf of his partner.
-In June 2021, O'Keefe had the charges dismissed as the community magistrate found that he was in a hypomanic bipolar state when the offending occurred.
+In June 2021, O'Keefe had the charges dismissed as the community magistrate found that he was in a hypomanic bipolar state when the offending occurred during the altercation.
 He was ordered to complete an intensive mental health treatment program.

 In September 2021, O'Keefe was arrested by police for domestic violence–related offences, including contravening an apprehended violence order and assault.
+Footage was later released during his court session in November 2023 showing O'Keefe hurling abuse at police.
+In January 2024, he was found guilty of the charges and sentenced to a 12-month community corrections order and three 18-month community corrections orders.

-On 27 January 2022, O'Keefe was arrested after he allegedly grabbed a woman by the throat, pushed her to the ground, and punched and kicked her at his unit in Sydney.
-He was later refused bail a week after his arrest.
+On 27 January 2022, O'Keefe was arrested after he allegedly grabbed a woman by the throat, pushed her to the ground, and punched and kicked her at his sister's unit in Sydney.
+He was later refused bail after his arrest.

 On 11 February 2022, he pleaded guilty to possession of 1.5 grams of marijuana.
+He has a long history of drug abuse, including cocaine and methamphetamine abuse.

-On 4 May 2022, O'Keefe was denied bail.
-The magistrate said "There will be a contempt citation unless he retracts and apologises for his behaviour".
+On 4 May 2022, O'Keefe was denied bail and served five months in jail after failing a drug test.
+The magistrate said, "There will be a contempt citation unless he retracts and apologises for his behaviour".
 On 23 May, O'Keefe appeared in the Supreme Court of New South Wales and was granted bail, with strict conditions that he be sent to a drug and alcohol rehabilitation facility in Swan Bay, north of Sydney, for up to a year.
 Justice Hulme said O'Keefe had long struggled with mental health issues and that rehabilitation was a "good opportunity" for him.
-He is scheduled to appear before the Downing Centre Local Court in June 2022 for sentencing after earlier pleading guilty to one charge of possessing 1.6 grams of cannabis.
+He was scheduled to appear before the Downing Centre Local Court in June 2022 for sentencing after earlier pleading guilty to one charge of possessing 1.6 grams of cannabis.

-On 24 November 2022, after months on bail, O’Keefe was arrested again at his Vaucluse home for allegedly breaching his bail conditions.
+On 24 November 2022, after months on bail, O'Keefe was arrested again at his Vaucluse home for allegedly breaching his bail conditions.

+On 4 April 2023, O'Keefe was arrested after failing a random breath test in Sydney's Eastern Suburbs.

+On 19 August 2023, O'Keefe was arrested for allegedly breaching an apprehended violence order.
+He was released from jail a few days later.

+On 5 December 2023, O'Keefe pleaded guilty after he was charged with drug driving at Point Piper.

+On 28 July 2024, O'Keefe tested positive at a roadside drug test at Bellevue Hill in Sydney's Eastern Suburbs.
+He was later charged with driving under the influence, and with contravening an apprehended violence order and stalking or intimidating.
+He was bailed to reappear on 14 August.

+On 14 September 2024, O'Keefe was revived by paramedics after overdosing on drugs at a party in Vaucluse.